seleniumuser508/autoEnabled/README.md

 # autoEnabled
 # non member no branch protection pr merged by owner
 # non member no branch protection verify pr merge by member
 # When branch protection is enabled and enforce admin is false and EasyCLA is not enabled
 # When branch protection is enabled and enforce admin is false and EasyCLA is enabled
+# When branch protection is enabled and enforce admin is true and EasyCLA is enabled